 There are many ways to wear a crop haircut, and the great thing about it is that you can adjust it to suit your hair type and personal style.
 A textured crop with angular fringe is a more daring approach to this cut.
 Instead of opting for subtle blunt bangs, this fringe will get noticed.
 It will draw attention to the eyes and forehead.
 Textured hair has different layers within it, creating more volume and dimension.
 Combined with a fringe cut at an angle, you have a modern hairstyle perfect for a boy who wants to have some fun with his hair.

 The undercut with brushed back hair is a masculine and dapper look for a young gentleman.
 The undercut contrasts the top of the hair with the sides and back; these are kept short.
 It has a youthful appearance and can be styled in multiple ways, making it a popular addition to any cut.
 It is also less maintenance than a full head of hair and, therefore, a practical option.
 Plus, it works with various hair textures and types.
 As the name would suggest, brushed-back hair requires you to brush the front of your hair backward.
 This creates volume.

 44. Faux Hawk with Hair Design

-One of the easiest ways to let your personality show is with a faux hawk and hair design.
-This is a bold combination for a boy who likes to stand out of the crowd and has a lot of attitude and confidence.
+One of the easiest ways to show your personality is with a faux hawk and hair design.
+This is a bold combination for a boy who likes to stand out from the crowd and has a lot of attitude and confidence.
 Hair design is an opportunity to have fun with your hair, allowing you to choose something daring or simple.
 Popular choices include geometric shapes, zig zags, lines, and more complicated options like a bird or diamond.
 The faux hawk is not as bold as a mohawk but still daring and cool.
 The proportions are highlighted even more when paired with a hair design.